arangodb/docs/3.9/programs-arangoimport-examples-csv.md

 outside the brackets will be interpreted as literals, and will be added to the new attribute as-is.
-WARNING: If an attribute name that is enclosed in brackets does not exist in the input data, the program will not stop executing, so the execution will not have the expected behavior.
+WARNING: If an attribute name that is enclosed in brackets does not exist in the input data, the import will emit a warning message and continue.
+Non-existing attributes will be replaced with an empty string in the resulting value. will not have the expected behavior.

 The `--merge-attribute` option does not support using the brackets (`[` or `]`)